FienMaandag/spick-and-span/REPORT.md

 # Report about Spick-and-Span by Fien Maandag

 ## Short Description
 Spick-and-Span is an app for people who share a household.
 It helps the user keep track of what tasks need to be done in the house and who’s turn it is to do some tasks.
 The user can create a house with rooms, tasks for each room and assigning a frequency and points to each task.
-It is a positively orientated solution for a schedule on paper.
-It is positively orientated because it does not force anyone to do certain tasks at certain moments but instead positively reinforces people for doing tasks.
-Spick-and-Span is also an improvement relative to a paper schedule since it gives the opportunity to do the tasks in the house that you prefer, give more exact information about which tasks need to be done and provides a clear overview of the tasks done and by who they are done.

 ## Technical Design